Viburnum triphyllum

-Viburnum triphyllum is a plant of the family Adoxaceae, native to South America.
+Viburnum triphyllum is a plant of the family Viburnaceae, native to South America.
 Commonly known in Spanish as chuchua or chuque.

 Description

 It is a tree that can reach up to 15 meters high, has a crooked trunk that is a characteristic of the vegetation of the high Andean forests.
 Its leaves are lemon green and pale green on the underside and its texture is similar to that of cardboard paper.
 Its flowers are white, grouped in an umbrella-shaped inflorescence (umbel), which exhales a pleasant smell.
 The fruits are fleshy, their color is red wine when ripe.

 Distribution

 It is distributed in the Andean forest areas at a height of between 2400 and 3400 meters above sea level; in Bolivia, Colombia, Ecuador and Peru.

 Ecology

 This species is of great importance in ecological restoration due to its high rate of foliar exchange, its association with fungi (mycorrhizae) and nitrogen fixing bacteria.
 In addition, they usually support nutrient-poor, shallow and eroded soils.